Golnar-b/fraud_detection_ML/README.md

 This training set is unlabelled and is sampled from a much larger dataset.
 To solve this challenge, we use Python packages from Sklearn.
 To complete the project, the following steps are considered.

-Data Visulaization and Engineering using PCA
+* Data Visulaization and Engineering using PCA
-Training the model for clustering data with 3 main categories of features related to Account, Personal ID, and Redemption Activity
+* Training the model for clustering data with 3 main categories of features related to Account, Personal ID, and Redemption Activity
-Model Evaluation (clustering performance)
+* Model Evaluation (performance of clustering)
-Anomaly Detection over all clsuters (i.e., detect suspicious customers that are possibly doing fraud transactions)
+* Anomaly Detection over all clsuters (i.e., detect suspicious customers that are possibly doing fraud transactions)
 # Project Inputs

 * Customers Database: customers_records.csv